olliemath/Python-TinyEvolver/README.md

 Methods:
 - Populations have many of the methods of lists: you can get/set their individuals with indices or slices, iterate over them, put them into `len`, copy them, or put them into any other Python function requiring only these.
 - `population.populate([popsize, base_population])` if no `base_population` is passed then this will generate the required number of individuals for the population using its `prototype` and `gene_bounds`.
 If a family of list-like objects is passed as a `base_population` then the population is populated with these instead.
 - `population.evolve([ngen, matepb, mutpb, indpb, scoping, tournsize, verbose])` this should only be called after the class has been populated.
 It evolves `ngen` generations, where individuals have a probability `matepb` of mating, `mutpb` of mutating. `indpb` controlls the variability of an individual's genes upon mutation.
 Fitest individuals are selected from random tournaments of size `tournsize`.
+If `scoping` is positive then the amount by which floats are able to mutate decreases from one generation to the next - honing in upon parameters.
 Set `verbose` to False to avoid printing details of the evolution.

 ### IslandModel
 Create an IslandModel instance with `IslandModel(poplist)` where `poplist` is a list of `Population` objects.